Book Review – It Ends with Us

 Sometimes it is the one who loves you who hurts you the most.

 This is the only mention, and it is only after reading the novel that you realise that the word “hurt” is used literally, not figuratively.
-I have nothing against darker topics, but the hype and marketing of this book don’t clearly reflect the vibe of the book.
+I have nothing against darker topics, but the hype and marketing for this book don’t accurately reflect its vibe.

 The major problem I had with this book was the characters.
-I feel harsh when I say this, but I found them pathetic.
+I feel harsh saying this, but I found them unconvincing as adults.
 The plot hinges on their inability to communicate.
 This book wouldn’t have happened if all the characters had communicated clearly from the beginning.

 There are loads of “secrets” kept in this book; to be fair, they weren’t even very good secrets.
-I understand communication and trust openness are complex, but there were many instances in this book where a character decided not to do the “adult” thing.
+I understand that communication and trust are complex, but there were many instances in this book where a character chose not to do the “adult” thing.
 If the characters had acted like the mature adults they were meant to be, many problems would never have occurred.

 Atlas is still in love with Lily and has built his entire business around her, but he cannot tell her this.
 Instead, when he sees her again, he tells her he’s in a steady relationship.
 Great!

-And I won’t even start on Ryle’s creepy behaviour.
+And I won’t even start on Ryle’s behaviour, which I found disturbing rather than romantic.
 He is the most unrealistic book boyfriend I have ever come across.
 Who begs a complete stranger who has already told you she’s not into one-night stands to have sex?
-Just plain cringe.
+Deeply uncomfortable to read.

 Leave a comment